 Be Perfect helps paralysis patients get back in the game of life.
-This is made possible through the partnership of Be Perfect, Project Walk, and The Claremont Club.
+This is made possible through the partnership of Be Perfect, The Perfect Step, and The Claremont Club.
 Each of these organizations are key to making the holistic recovery style we support possible.

-Visit the Project Walk website to learn more about Project Walk Claremont including applications, facility photos, and more.
+Visit The Perfect Step website to learn more about The Perfect Step including applications, facility photos, and more.

 The Claremont Club — Fitness and Wellness Center

 The Claremont Club is a world class gym, fitness & wellness center located on 19 beautiful acres in the city of Claremont.
-Project Walk is located on Claremont Club’s property and all patients are given complimentary memberships to the club promoting healthy relationships and further physical activity.
+The Perfect Step is located on Claremont Club’s property and all patients are given complimentary memberships to the club promoting healthy relationships and further physical activity.

 How the partnership began